As you prepare for your future Sailor to leave, breathe and take one day at a time.

 one parent.
 It is good to know ahead of time how this is going to be handled because the Form

-on this site somewhere as well as at http://www.bootcamp.navy.mil/ (especially
+be found on this site in several places as well as at http://www.bootcamp.navy.mil/ and

-8. Help him/her determine the names of up to 4 people who s/he will be sending tickets to for PIR.
+8. Help him/her determine the names of up to 4 people who s/he will be submitting to receive tickets for

 9. Call and put his/her cell phone on military hold/suspension while s/he is at BC beginning the day

-after you expect him/her to arrive or a day later than that in case s/he arrives in the wee hours of
+after you expect him/her to arrive at the RTC or a day later than that in case s/he arrives in the wee

-the morning.
-Set it up so that you can call the day before PIR and remove the Hold so that s/he
+hours of the morning.
+Set it up so that you can call the day before PIR and remove the Hold so that

 place where you are not permitted to receive calls at work (a school or hospital, for example), you